 It was the perfect time to act.
-The evening was late and most of the inn's guests were either drinking busily or had already turned in for the night.
-The servers, too, were similarly engaged with the high number of customers.
-Through the curtain that separated the kitchen from the dining hall, the female took a peak and spotted her target.
+The evening was late and a lot of the inn's guests were either drinking busily or had already turned in for the night.
+The servers, too, were similarly engaged with still a high number of customers.
+Through the curtain that separated the kitchen from the dining hall, the female took a peek and spotted her target.
 The man was still enjoying himself with alcohol while boasting loudly to his equally drunk companions.

 Taking a tray with a bottle of warm sake on it, the girl emerged from the kitchen, wove her way through the crowded floor, swerving past grasping hands, and went up the stairs that led to the guest quarters.
 The wavering light of the lamps that lined the walls of the long hallway revealed a dozen identical doors.
 There were no numbers for anyone to tell the rooms apart but fortunately she had managed to see her target emerge from his room earlier and so didn't have to enter and check every single one.

 Quickly she moved to the fifth door on the right, listened to confirm that no one was inside, and grasped the knob with her free hand.
 It was locked.
 Glancing around, she assured herself that no one was coming then drew a pin from her hair and picked the simple lock easily.
-She stepped inside and closed the door, setting the tray on the low table in the center of the fairly large room and began searching the drawers and bags.
-She rummaged through the hanging garments, checked all the pockets and looked for hidden ones and found nothing of interest.
+As soon as she stepped inside and closed the door she set the tray on the low table in the center of the fairly large room and began searching every drawers and the two large bags.
+She also rummaged through the hanging garments, checked all the pockets and looked for hidden ones, finding nothing of interest.

-She had followed the man that rented this room because she found information that he had connections with a very covert group of outlaws.
+She had followed the man that rented this room only because she had obtained information that he had connections with a very covert group of outlaws.
 There weren't any confirmations, but there were suspicions that the Akatsuki was involved.

-There was no longer anything left to look through.
+There was no longer anything left to look through in the room.
 She decided to make a quick survey to ensure that everything was exactly as she had found them and was heading toward the door when she heard a key turning the lock.
 Sasuke cursed under her breath.
 The man outside began rattling the key, trying to turn the lock that was already open.

-Sasuke made to escape through the window but it wouldn't open all the way and it would take to long for her to squeeze through.
+Quickly, she made to escape through the window but it wouldn't open all the way and it would take to long for her to squeeze through.
 The knob was being turned.
-When the door swung open, Sasuke was by the table with the tray in her hands, appearing to have been in the middle of leaving sake for the guest.
+When the door swung open, Sasuke was by the table with the tray in her hands, appearing to have been in the middle of leaving the white sake bottle for the guest.
 She turned to him in innocent surprise.
-Yamashiro Kakuta was larger up close than she had realized.
+Yamashiro Kakuta was larger up close than she had initially realized.